jweisbeck/yas/README.md

 // Here's all the optional settings you can pass on init() slidy.init({
+	el: '#slider', // REQUIRED. class or id selector of the root slider element
     pagination: false, // default is true
     dynamic: true, // default is false
-    container: '.slides-wrap', // default is .slides-wrap
+    container: '.slides-wrap', // default is .slides-wrap, but you can change
     autoplay: true // default is false
     animation: false // default is true
     interval: 5000 // for autoplay true only